Tranquility is essential for the soul to grow and flourish, but adversity is the gauge by which the extent and limits of its peace is measured.

 “You have heard that it was said, ‘Love your neighbor and hate your enemy.’
 But I tell you: Love your enemies and pray for those who persecute you, that you may be sons of your Father in heaven (as opposed to children of the world).
 He causes his sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous.
 If you love those who love you, what reward will you get?
 Are not even the tax collectors doing that?
 And if you greet only your brothers, what are you doing more than others?
 Do not even pagans do that?
 Be perfect, therefore, as your heavenly Father is perfect.”

-Those scriptures should be sufficient to establish that there is a natural love, common to all humanity, such as familial love and brotherly love.
-Both exist and are practiced even by those who do not believe in God, yet these types of love are clearly distinct and separate from the love of God.
-Why is that so important a point to understand?
-Because the Lord himself said, “As I have loved you, so you must love one another.
+Without further elaboration, those scriptures should be sufficient to establish that there is a natural love, common to all humanity, such as familial love and brotherly love.
+Such love exists and is practiced even by those who do not believe in God, yet the various forms of human love are clearly distinct and separate from the love of God.
+Why is that point important?
+Because if you turn to John 13:34-35, you’ll read that Jesus has said, “As I have loved you, so you must love one another.
 By this all men will know that you are my disciples, if you love one another.”
-(John 13:34-35) Was Jesus saying that when someone practices natural, human love they are showing themself to be his follower?
+What type of love do you think he had in mind when he said that?
+Was Jesus saying that when someone practices natural, human love they are showing themself to be his follower?
 Absolutely not!
 Even pagans are capable of human love.
 It is only having the love of God dwelling within oneself that marks a person as a true Christian!
-A Christian is to love in the same way as Christ loved, and with the same type of love.
-Possessing and exercising his type of love is not only essential, it is the primary trait that distinguishes us from the rest of the world!
-An excellent example of his type of love is found in this same chapter of the book of John, picking up in verse 12.
-We read:
+A Christian is to love in the same way as Christ loved, and with the same type and degree of love.
+Possessing and exercising this love is not only essential, it is the primary trait that distinguishes us from the rest of the world!

-In support of that conclusion, I ask you to consider the following rationale, starting with a question: how was it that in verse 38 (still in John 13), Jesus was able to prophesy that Peter would disown him?
+In further support of that conclusion, I ask you to consider the following rationale, starting with a question: how was it that in verse 38 (still in John 13), Jesus was able to prophesy that Peter would disown him?
 The amplified version of the Bible translates Romans 5:7 as stating, “Now it is an extraordinary thing for one to give up his life, even for an upright man; though perhaps for a noble and lovable and generous benefactor someone might even dare to die.”
-So although it would be an extraordinary thing, Peter’s professed willingness to lay down his life for Jesus was neither unheard of, nor beyond the realm of possibility.
+So although it would be an extraordinary thing, Peter’s professed willingness to lay down his life for Jesus was neither unheard of, nor beyond the realm of possibility (and when we partake of the body and blood of Christ, we make the same profession as did Peter).
 Therefore, if Jesus could foretell Peter’s denial, he had to have insight into something Peter was lacking that would make his action a certainty.
 What was Peter missing?
 When he was asked if he was one of Jesus’s disciples, was he suddenly stripped of his free will in that moment in order to bring Christ’s words to fruition?
 Did he not still have a choice as to how he would respond?
 Far be it from God to compel man to sin, so of course Peter had a choice!
 Take those questions a step further now.
 Since Peter had a choice, and still denied the Lord, does that mean he consciously, deliberately disowned him?
 Do you believe that is the choice Peter willingly wanted to make?
-I would argue it was not, since since when the rooster crowed the second time and Jesus turned and looked at him, he immediately regretted what he had done and wept bitterly.
+I would argue it was not, since when the rooster crowed the second time and Jesus turned and looked at him, he immediately regretted what he had done and wept bitterly.
 What phenomenon was at work here, then?
 This was a perfect illustration of the truth of the apostle Paul’s words from Romans 7:18-19: “I know that nothing good lives in me, that is, in my sinful nature.
 For I have the desire to do what is good, but I cannot carry it out.
 For what I do is not the good I want to do; no, the evil I do not want to do — this I keep on doing.”

 Jesus knew Peter’s denial was a foregone conclusion because he was aware of the spiritual realities that apart from him we can do nothing (John 15:5); and when the shepherd is struck, the sheep will scatter (Matt.
 26:31).
 He also knew that the Holy Spirit had not yet been given, so when that moment of testing came upon Peter, he was inadequately equipped to meet it successfully.
 He knew that although Peter intellectually, in his inner being, was willing to die with him, the natural inclination of concern for the physical body would also be warring within him; and a house divided against itself cannot stand.
 Jesus knew that Satan desired to “sift” Peter (Luke 22:31), and because of all these things, he gave him counsel while they were in the garden of Gethsemane to “Watch and pray so that you will not fall into temptation.”
 (Matt.
 26:41) It is noteworthy that Jesus had taken the two sons of Zebedee along with him, in addition to Peter, yet this admonition was directed solely to Peter.
 What was the temptation he was to be on his guard against?
 I think it reasonable to conclude that this was an allusion to the very denials which Christ had foretold, and which came to pass so swiftly after this warning.